-The Erwin Schrödinger International Institute for Mathematics and Physics (ESI) was founded in Vienna, Austria, in 1992, and became fully operational in April 1993.
-On June 1, 2011, the ESI assumed its role as a research centre within the University of Vienna.
+The Erwin Schrödinger International Institute for Mathematics and Physics (ESI) was founded in Vienna, Austria, in 1992 and became fully operational in April 1993.
+While it was started as independent research institute, in 2011 the ESI became part of the University of Vienna.
 The mission of the Institute is:

 The Institute currently pursues its mission in a number of ways: